Assessing and Diagnosing Autism Spectrum Disorder in Adults

 Observation

-I meet with you for at least three sessions during which I gather information, ask a series of questions, and observe our interactions.
-My focus is on assessing your social and emotional presentation, quality of attachment to family members, development of peer relationships and friendships, capacity for self-awareness, perspective-taking and level of insight into social and behavioral problems, and ability to understand another person’s feelings, intentions and beliefs.
+My focus is on assessing your social and emotional presentation, quality of attachment to family members, development of peer relationships and friendships, capacity for self-awareness, perspective-taking and level of insight into social and behavioral problems, and ability to understand other people’s feelings, intentions and beliefs.
 I also look for the presence of other problem areas such as depression, anxiety, and obsessive-compulsive tendencies.

 Evaluation

-I review any documentation you may have, such as previous school and pediatrician reports, medical assessments, work evaluations or other descriptions that could shed light on the question of ASD.
 Additionally, I ask someone who knows you well, either by phone or by email, about how you match several dimensions of ASD.
 The reason for this is to add a perspective to the information that I gather myself during the face-to-face assessment.

 Determination